JasonBock/Rocks/docs/notes/Using Interceptors in Rocks for (Probably) All The Wrong Reasons.md

 expectations.Verify();
 ```

 Since `Create()` is defined on `Person`, I can't check at the call site that it implements `IMock`.
 How do I know for certain that this invocation should be intercepted?
 I'm guessing I would need some kind of "scope" to do this.
 I have considered having `Expectations<T>` implement `IDisposable` ([issue #224](https://github.com/JasonBock/Rocks/issues/224)), so that might have some use here.
 But...I'm also considering changing the creation of an expectations object (notes are [here](https://github.com/JasonBock/Rocks/blob/main/docs/notes/Creating%20a%20Custom%20Expectations%20Object%20to%20Simplify%20Generated%20Code.md)).
 That may not work well with setting expectations on static methods.
+If I wanted to use interceptors now, I would probably defer handling statics until I had a design in place that I'm comfortable with.

+Overall, I think interceptors provide a novel way to handle members in Rocks that couldn't be addressed before.
+In fact, it may be possible to do **everything** with interceptors instead of generating a custom mock type.
+I'm not sure I think that's the right thing to do, though it would be interesting to see if performance would be slightly better with using interceptors everywhere.